artnoi43/superwatcher/superwatcher-demo/README.md

 This is demo code for using superwatcher.

+> As of this update, both superwatcher and this demo are not yet done.

 superwatcher-demo shows how to use superwatcher in service code.

+This demo code is used to process and track UniswapV3 `Swap` and 1inch LimitOrder topics `OrderFilled` and `OrderCanceled` using superwatcher.

 The demo code will use [`demoengine.demoEngine`](./domain/usecase/demoengine/engine.go), itself an implementation of [`engine.ServiceEngine[T, K]`](/domain/usecase/engine/service_engine.go),